 We are a friendly and enthusiastic group of Central Ohio Pythonistas.
-We meet every Friday for informal dojos, occasionally for lunch on various days of the week, and have a monthly meeting on the last Monday of the month.
+We meet most Thursday evenings for informal dojos, occasionally for lunch on various days of the week, and have a monthly meeting usually on the last Monday of the month.
 To have lunch at your favorite place, announce the time and place on the mailing list.

-After our monthly meetings we like to adjourn to Brazenhead to enjoy good food, good drinks, and good conversation.
+After our monthly meetings we like to adjourn to some nearby eatery to enjoy good food, good drinks, and good conversation.

 We have code on our github repository, especially of challenges where people solved problems using Python in very different ways.

 We meet most Thursday evenings:

 Dojos are informal Python group study sessions where everyone interested in Python gathers to learn about Python, help others with Python, or just hang out.
 Everyone interested in Python from complete beginners, to experts, and everyone in between are welcome to the Dojos.
 Bring your Python questions and problems.
 Digressions from Python are common.